-The difference in transportation types is obvious when compared using metrics of those times.
-Take the sloop when in good condition; a trip between New York and Albany could take as little as 24 hours.
+The difference in transportation types is evident when comparing them using metrics of those times.
+You can take the sloop when in good condition; a trip between New York and Albany could take as little as 24 hours.
 The trip could take several days in bad weather or with little wind.
-Stagecoaches covered up to 60-70 miles per day (most often half this), but they had to change horses frequently, each team only doing 15 miles daily at around five mph.
+Stagecoaches covered up to 60-70 miles per day (most often half this distance), but they had to change horses frequently, as each team was only allowed to travel 15 miles daily at around five miles per hour.
 Trains averaged 20 miles per hour but could reach 30 miles per hour on level ground.
 To passengers back then, it must have been like riding a lightning bolt.

 The Sojourner